Types of communication

 If the conversation you’re participating in is synchronous, that means that it is happening in real-time.

 In other words, all parties involved in the communication process are taking turns in the exchange of information simultaneously.

 🔸 Examples of synchronous communication include:

-Asynchronous communication implies that the parties involved in the communication process are not participating in the said communication process at the same time.
-This is a common occurrence with remote teams whose members operate in different time zones, and thus have different work hours from each other.
+That is a common occurrence with remote teams whose members operate in different time zones, and thus have different work hours from each other.

 🔸 Examples of asynchronous communication include: